digital-asset/daml/ghc-lib/new-working-on-ghc-lib.md

 vi build.ps1
 ```

 13. Run the powershell script.
 It uses `Scoop` to install stuff.
 Takes about 5 minutes.
-Say "yes" to a couple of popup dialogues:
+Say "yes" to a couple of popup dialogues.
+Then stay in `powershell`:
 ```
 $ powershell
 PS C:\Users\u\daml> .\build.ps1
-PS C:\Users\u\daml> exit
 ```

 14. Run the bazel command.
 That's what we came here to do!
 Takes 5 minutes of so.